bengl/mongosmash/README.md

 [![Code Climate](https://codeclimate.com/github/bengl/mongosmash.png)](https://codeclimate.com/github/bengl/mongosmash)
 [![Dependency Status](https://gemnasium.com/bengl/mongosmash.png)](https://gemnasium.com/bengl/mongosmash)

 **MongoSmash** is a super-minimal MongoDB/NeDB ODM for Node.js.
 It lets you treat JavaScript object as normal, and have changes persisted to MongoDB or NeDB.
+Unlike Mongoose, MongoSmash does not require the use of schemas, so you can truly take advantage of the schemaless nature of your DB if you want.
 MongoSmash is implemented using `Object.observe`, and so is subject to its limitations on changes it can track, and requires Node 0.11.10+.
 You'll need to invoke node with the `--harmony` flag.

 **WARNING: MongoSmash is incomplete.
 It works, but it's missing a lot of features!**